royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 * Click on "Next", "Create"
 * See that you got the job and rotated the files locally
 * Send another local-scan job to ensure that the connection is working
+* Deactivate the old certificate
+  * "Manage", "Things", select `iot-webinar-device`, "Security"
+  * Click on the old cert (according to the name you noted at the begining)
+  * "Actions", "Deactivate"
+* Send another local-scan job to ensure that the connection is working
-*
+* Deactivate the new cert
+* TODO - explain about revoking certs and connected devices - https://forums.aws.amazon.com/thread.jspa?threadID=225768

-* Alternatively, you can create a job with the cli:
+* You can always create jobs with the cli:
 ```
 aws iot create-job \
-              --job-id "status-job-01" \
+              --job-id "local-scan-job-01" \
               --targets "arn:aws:iot:eu-west-1:<account_id>:thing/<thing_name>" \
               --document file://job-local-scan.json \
               --description "example status job" \
               --target-selection SNAPSHOT
 ```

-* In a real process, you would wait for the jobs to be completed and then remove the old certificate
-  * You can see the job status by calling //TODO
+And delete the job with:
+`aws iot delete-job --job-id "local-scan-job-01"`

 * Create a cert rotation task from the cli:
 ```